1932 24 Hours of Le Mans: Entries

 Yves Giraud-Cabantous and Roger Labric came back this year to contest the Biennial Cup in their small voiturettes.
 They hoped the easing of their required laps would prove a decisive advantage against the bigger cars.
 Once again, the two of them shared the driving in the Caban, while Duverne / Boréal ran Labric's other entry, a BNC 527 Sport.
 Unlike the Caban, the latter car had its reliable Ruby engine replaced with an affiliated Lombard one.

 Salmson had been a strong force in voiturette racing in the 1920s with Émile Petit's innovative twin-cam engines.
 It returned to Le Mans for the first time in four years.
 The Grand Sport Spéciale was an upgraded derivative with a double overhead cam engine and four-speed gearbox.
 This year Just-Émile Vernet/Fernand Vallon swapped the Caban-Salmson for a second-hand GSS of 1926 vintage.

 Their perennial competition during that time was Amilcar.
 However, with the financial depression its new owners had pulled the company out of motor-racing.
 The MCO models were sold to José Scaron who raced them very successfully.
 The remainder went to its Parisian distributor, Clément-Auguste Martin, who modified them slightly and prepared them for amateur racers.
 For Le Mans, Martin entered a 1926-vintage CO model with a normally-aspirated 1.1-litre engine putting out 44 bhp.

 Despite having a breakout season in 1931 with the C-type Midget, only a single MG arrived at Le Mans.
-Sir Francis Samuelson returned, this time with the supercharged version.
+Francis Samuelson returned, this time with the supercharged version.
 This time his co-driver was Norman Black, who had won the 1931 Tourist Trophy on handicap in his own C-Type.

 Two other small-engine manufacturers made their debut this year.
 Automobiles Rally had been founded in 1921, initially licence-assembly of Harley-Davidson cyclecars before building their own cars, popular in racing.
 The new N-series had a 1.3-litre DOHC Salmson engine and four-speed gearbox.
 The NCP (court puissée meaning ‘short powerful’) was a short-wheelbase racing version.
 Alta was a new English company set up by Geoffrey Taylor.
 The 1.1-litre Alta Sports entered had been bought by John Ford, and was fitted with aluminium- and magnesium-cast engine components to reduce weight.